antoniocarpes/prob_rob_project_2025/README.md

 - **Process:**
   - Start at origin
   - For each time step: compute motion increment and update global pose
   - Track robot orientation for next iteration
+  - We compute the delta in sensor as (sensor_to_robot)^{-1} * delta_robot_pose * sensor_to_robot because this way we can expres the delta of the sensor pose in terms of the delta_robot_pose, which we can easily compute with the cinematic model of the robot.

 - **Key Point:** Transforms cumulative encoder data into robot path